behemot-biz/bokashi/README.md

 - Chrome

 Iphone SE
-- Safai
+- Safari
 - Chrome

 Iphone 8 plus (IOS 16.7.7)
 - Safari

-The tests where carried out on the mostly finalized site, no errors found.
+The tests where carried out on the finalized site, no errors found.

 ### Code validation
 #### HTML